Parametric Motion, Speed vs. Velocity & Proving the Circumference

 So the period – the time for one complete circle – is \(T = \pi\).

 Time cannot equal a number of degrees.
-The equation \(2t = 2\pi\) works because \(2\pi\) is a dimensionless number (radians are unitless).
-Writing \(t = 180°\) would be a unit mismatch.
-This is one of the deep reasons calculus always uses radians.
+The equation \(2t = 2\pi\) is valid because \(2\pi\) is a dimensionless number (radians are unitless).
+Writing \(t = 180°\) would constitute a unit mismatch.
+This is one of the fundamental reasons calculus employs radians.

 Proving the Circumference: \(C = 2\pi r\)